tejodhay-bonam/Data-Science-AI-Agent/README.md

 ```
 <br><br>
 > ⚠️ **Note:** The output quality heavily depends on the LLM you are using.
-> 💡 **Tip:** For the best results, try using the **Gemini 2.5 Pro** model if available.

-> [colab](https://colab.research.google.com/) has this similar feature integrated in gemini chat.
-I have tried to build something similar from scratch.
 ---

 ## 📁 Project Structure